Awenes/guessingGame/README.md

 # 🎯 Number Guesser Game

-A fun and interactive number-guessing game built with TypeScript, HTML, and CSS.
+A fun and interactive number-guessing game.
 Players try to guess a secret number between 1 and 100 within a limited number of attempts.

 ## 🎮 How to Play